Study Innovation and Entrepreneurship with one of the top business schools in the world.

 What are the technology requirements for participation?

-SBSP will host the course details via Canvas (our LMS, or Learning Management System) and deliver all instruction via Zoom, a video conferencing platform.
+Course details will be hosted via Canvas (our LMS, or Learning Management System) and deliver all instruction via Zoom, a video conferencing platform.
 Students will need to have their own computer equipped with speakers, a microphone, and a camera (either built-in or a webcam).
 Students will also need a reliable internet connection and an appropriate location to sit when participating in class sessions.
 A place quiet enough to hear the instructors and avoid background noise that would disturb other students, but also where you can participate actively in discussions with the instructors and other students, is ideal.

 Meet Our 2020 Instructor